 Current Vegetation Management News

-Presently, Inter-County Energy has two tree-trimming crews working for us cutting our Right-of-Way in the Lexington Road and Buckeye Community areas of Garrard County.
+Presently, Inter-County Energy has two tree-trimming crews working for us cutting our Right-of-Way in the Highland, Green River, Gooch Fairgrounds, Preachersville and Waynesburg areas.
 Those are WA Kendall and Asplundh Tree Services.

 Both the tree trimming and herbicide management crews will move throughout a certain area and be identified as contractors for Inter-County Energy.
 Please call our offices at (859) 236-4561 with any questions or comments about our present vegetation management program.
 The contractor vehicles will be properly marked and have signage that identifies them as one of our contractors.